L4ki/Magna-Plasma-Themes/README.md

 Icons
 ------------------------

-Added new icons: applets 48
+Added new icons: apps 24